Table of Contents

 - The internal audit and regulatory findings

-- The volume and size of its business activities such as transactions, considering the usual activity of the organization and the profile of its customers.
+- The volume and size of its business activities, such as transactions considering the organization’s and the customers’ profiles.

-Organizations should complement this information with information obtained from relevant internal and external sources, such as heads of business, relationship managers, national risk assessments, lists issued by inter-governmental international organisations and national governments, as well as commonly known money laundering typologies.
-Organizations should also review their assessment periodically, for example on an annual basis, and in any case when their circumstances change, or relevant new threats emerge.
+Organizations should complement this information with information obtained from relevant internal and external sources, such as heads of business, relationship managers, national risk assessments, lists issued by inter-governmental international organizations and national governments, as well as commonly known money laundering typologies.
+Organizations should also review their assessment periodically, for example, on an annual basis, and in any case when their circumstances change or relevant new threats emerge.

-The Anti Money Laundering risk assessment should be approved by senior management and form the basis for the development of policies and procedures to mitigate the money laundering risk, reflecting the risk appetite of the organization and stating the risk level deemed acceptable.
-In this regard, and organization should also make sure that, policies, procedures, measures and controls to mitigate the money laundering risks should be consistent with the risk assessment.
+The anti money laundering risk assessment should be approved by senior management and form the basis for developing policies and procedures to mitigate the money laundering risk, reflecting the organization’s risk appetite and stating the risk level deemed acceptable.
+In this regard, an organization should also ensure that policies, procedures, measures, and controls to mitigate the money laundering risks should be consistent with the risk assessment.

 Let’s make a few money laundering risk examples in the financial services industry, which refers to banks and financial institutions in particular.

-In retail banking, main areas of the money laundering risk may lie within the provision of services to cash-intensive businesses, the volume of transactions and high-value transactions, and in the diversity of services.
+In retail banking, the main areas of the money laundering risk may lie within the provision of services to cash-intensive businesses, the volume of transactions and high-value transactions, and the diversity of services.

-In wealth management, main areas of the money laundering risk may lie within the culture of confidentiality, the difficulty to identify beneficial owners, a potential concealment through the use of offshore trusts, banking secrecy, the complexity of financial services and products, and high value transactions.
+In wealth management, the main areas of the money laundering risk may lie within the culture of confidentiality, the difficulty in identifying beneficial owners, potential concealment through offshore trusts, banking secrecy, the complexity of financial services and products, and high-value transactions.

-Last but not least, in correspondent banking, the main areas of the money laundering risk may lie within high value transactions and within limited information about the remitter and source of funds, especially when executing transactions with a bank located in a jurisdiction that does not comply or complies insufficiently with international standards in money laundering prevention.
+Last but not least, in correspondent banking, the main areas of the money laundering risk may lie within high-value transactions and limited information about the remitter and source of funds.
+Especially when executing transactions with a bank located in a jurisdiction that does not comply or complies insufficiently with international standards in money laundering prevention.